 Steps to Battle Spider Mites

-Like most plant pests, you a have much better chance dealing with spider mites before you have an all-out infestation.
+Like most plant pests, you have a much better chance in dealing with spider mites before you have an all-out infestation.
 The more mites, the more eggs, and the harder it is to control them.

 The first line of defense with almost any insect problem is to spray the plants with a hose, trying to knock as many insects off as possible.
 Make sure to spray the underside of the leaves as well as the tops.

 Once the plant is dry, try an insecticidal soap spray.
 With large plants, it's hard to get good coverage all over the entire plant, including the undersides of leaves, but do the best you can.
-An insecticidal soap is preferred to a pesticide because it doesn't harm beneficial insects and is listed as acceptable for organic gardening.
+Insecticidal soap is preferred over a pesticide because it doesn't harm beneficial insects and is listed as acceptable for organic gardening.